evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 ### 3. Counting the number of reads per gene.

 You can count the number of reads per gene on the fly during the STAR mapping if you provide it the option `--quantMode GeneCounts`.
-However, I prefer to count reads with `htseq-count` and change its default parameters to use `-m union`.
+However, I prefer to count reads with `htseq-count` and use the option `-m union` to deal with overlapping features.
 You can see what the option `-m union` mean in the image below.

 <figure class="caption"><img src="{{ site.baseurl }}/assets/posts/2019-04-18-rna-seq-star-snakemake/htseq-count_union_option.jpeg" alt="Count reads with htseq-count and the option union" />
 <figcaption class="caption">Different ways to counts non-uniquely mapped reads with htseq-count ( <a href="https://htseq.readthedocs.io/en/release_0.11.1/count.html" target="_blank">source</a>).</figcaption>